In Hope Stories

 When Waterlooville resident Richard Preston was diagnosed with a glioblastoma multiforme (GBM), he was told he could have as little as two years to live.
-But now, five years on Richard is doing well and will soon be celebrating his 50th birthday – a day he thought he would never see.
-On average, less than 20% of brain tumour patients survive for five years or more post-diagnosis.
+But now, seven years on, Richard continues to do well.
+On average, just 12% of brain tumour patients survive for five years or more post-diagnosis.

 Here is Richard’s story…